-Shopping around and selecting the perfect carpet for your needs is not a simple task.
-For one, there are tons of options, many of which look and feel the same.
-Unfortunately, this is just not the case, which is why we are sharing these 7 important things to keep in mind when making your next carpet purchase.
+Shopping for and selecting the perfect carpet for your needs is not a simple task.
+For one, there are tons of options, many of which look and feel the same, but the quality can differ greatly.
+This is why we are sharing our 7 important things to keep in mind when making your next carpet purchase.

 Just Because They Look the Same Doesn’t Mean They Are

-When you are shopping around and comparing different products from different retailers make sure you compare apples to apples.
-Just because two different carpets look and feel the same, does not mean they will perform and hold up the same.
+When you are shopping around and comparing different products from different retailers make sure you know the differences between each type you are considering.
+Just because two different carpets look and feel the same does not mean they will perform and hold up the same.

 So how do you compare apples to apples in the world of carpet?

 - Look at the fibre the carpets are made of (find out more about fiber types here).
 The type of fiber used determines the basic performance and appearance of the carpet.
 Fiber types are:

 - Polyester (PET)

 - Pay attention to the weight (the heavier the weight, the higher the quality).
 Face weight makes a difference, but only when comparing similar products (fibres).
 As an example, within one product line the “good-level” carpet has a face weight of 40 oz.; the “best-level” weighs in at 60 oz.

 - Consider the stain treatment of the carpet and if comparing carpet products, ensure you know what the stain protection covers.